Tony Hawk: Early life

-Tony Hawk was born on May 12, 1968, in San Diego, California, to Nancy (1924–2019) and Frank Hawk (1923–1995), and was raised in San Diego.
+Anthony Frank Hawk was born on May 12, 1968, in San Diego, California, to Nancy (1924–2019) and Frank Hawk (1923–1995), and was raised in San Diego.
 He has two older sisters, Pat and Lenore, and an older brother, Steve.

 As a child, Hawk was described as "hyperactive".
 One time, Hawk struck out in baseball and was so distraught that he hid in a ravine and had to be coaxed out by his father.
 His parents had him psychologically evaluated at school.
 The results were that Tony was "gifted", as he was tested with an IQ of 144, so school advisers recommended placing him in advanced classes.
 Hawk attended Jean Farb Middle School from 1980 to 1981.
-His parents supported his skateboarding because it served as an outlet for his excess energy.
+His parents supported his skateboarding because it served as an outlet for his restless energy.
 Hawk's skills developed, and he made his television debut on Captain Kangaroo as "Skateboard Johnny" in 1981.
 Hawk became a professional skateboarder at age 14.
 By age 16, he was sponsored by Powell Peralta, Tracker, Sundek, Vans, and SIO.

 Hawk attended three high schools and graduated from Torrey Pines High School in 1986.
 He later said Steve Caballero and Christian Hosoi were his influences at the time.